 Using the Inline Ethernet Tap

 First, a disclaimer: Do not use the Inline Ethernet Tap on production networks or other important infrastructure!
-It can irreversibly damage ethernet cables!
+It can irreversibly damage ethernet cables and equipment!

 - Using a razor, knife, or sharp scissors, carefully slice along the outer sheathing of the ethernet cable to be sniffed.
 The slice needs to be around 2-3 inches long